Cogenesis of visible and dark matter in a scotogenic model: Conclusions

 \section{Conclusions}

-The scotogenic cogenesis model provides a minimal framework to simultaneously address the generation of visible and dark sector matter density in the early Universe through a single CP violating decay.
+Cogenesis provides a minimal framework to simultaneously address the generation of matter density of visible and dark sector in the early Universe.
+We explore the possibility of the minimal scotogenic neutrino mass model to drive such cogenesis from a primordial dark sector.
+Within this framework, for the first time, we study the viability of a common CP violating decay of a heavy $\mathbb{Z}_2$-odd state populating both the visible and dark sector.
 Thus providing a handle to address the three issues of neutrino masses, dark matter and baryon asymmetry within a simple framework.

-The late time decay of the next-to-leading dark particle due to an underlying competition between decay and scattering is found to be crucial to evade cosmological constraints within this cogenesis framework.
-We demonstrate quantitatively that the region of parameter space which is consistent with baryon asymmetry and neutrino mass can provide a viable freeze-in dark matter that saturates the relic density with sub-GeV mass scales.
+We demonstrate that the late time decay of the next-to-lightest dark particle arising from an underlying competition between decay and scattering with the primordial soup, is crucial to evade cosmological constraints within this cogenesis framework.
+The boosted production of the sub-GeV dark matter from a heavy primordial dark sector state imposes strong constraints on the dark matter mass from structure formation bounds.
+We perform an extensive multidimensional numerical scan to identify the region of parameter space within the simple scotogenic model that is consistent with baryon asymmetry, neutrino oscillation observables and flavour constraints while providing a viable freeze-in dark matter that saturates the relic density with sub-GeV mass scales.

 \acknowledgments